Call Today +44 207 993 6524

 Parents

 I usually only reserve some time in the brother's best man speech for parents if there has been a bereavement, and only then if the groom has asked you make a reference.
 The focus of the day is the bride and all spotlights should be fully trained on her, so if the groom's speech makes reference to a deceased parent and a toast, then best man should avoid, as it will begin to shift the focus away form the happy couple and the celebratory day that it's meant to be.
 Apart from that scenario there isn't any need to talk about your parents in the speech as the groom should have thanked them in his speech, so avoid going over old ground.
-If you are going to say some words about an absent parent do it towards the start of the speech, keep it light and try to find some humour in the subsequent paragraphs.
+If you are going to say some words about an absent parent do it towards the start of the speech, keep it light and try to find some humor in the subsequent paragraphs.

 Children